 Kalsi-brand high-performance rotary shaft seals are manufactured in a variety of designs and materials that are directed at specific application constraints and operating conditions.
 Although they range from direct compression seals to lip seals and packing, one feature that is common to all our rotary shaft seal designs is a repetitive pattern of hydrodynamic features, known as waves, that respond to shaft rotation by pumping a thin film of lubricant into the dynamic sealing interface between the seal and the shaft, causing the seal to hydroplane on the film.
 This rotation-induced hydrodynamic pumping action forces the film through the interface and produces a slow hydrodynamic pumping related loss of lubricant to the environment.
-Click here to see a slow-motion animation of this pumping action.
+Click on the video below to see a slow-motion animation of this pumping action.
 Individuals tend to confuse this pumping action with pressure driven lubrication, but the interfacial lubrication of a Kalsi Seal is driven by relative rotation between the seal and the shaft.
 When the rotation stops, the pumping action ceases.

 Although the hydrodynamic waves vary in shape and aggressiveness from one Kalsi Seal design to another, they all provide the same core benefit: interfacial lubrication.
 This lubrication reduces friction, adhesive wear, and seal-generated heat, compared to non-hydrodynamic seals, and reduces heat-related loss of seal material strength, and other heat-related material degradation.